home-assistant/developers.home-assistant/docs/creating_platform_code_review.md

 ### 5. Entity

- 1. Extend entity from component, e.g., `class HueLight(Light)`
+ 1. Extend entity from component, e.g., `class HueLight(Light)`.
+ 2. Avoid passing in `hass` as a parameter to the entity.
+When the entity has been added to Home Assistant, `hass` will be set on the entity by the helper in entity_platform.py.
+This means you can access `hass` as `self.hass` inside the entity.
- 2. Do not call `update()` in constructor, use `add_devices(devices, True)` instead.
+ 3. Do not call `update()` in constructor, use `add_devices(devices, True)` instead.
- 3. Do not do any I/O inside properties.
+ 4. Do not do any I/O inside properties.
 Cache values inside `update()` instead.
- 4. The state and/or attributes should not contain relative time since something happened.
+ 5. The state and/or attributes should not contain relative time since something happened.
 Instead it should store UTC timestamps.

 ### 6. Communication with devices/services